luisspassos/nlw-heat/README.md

 </div>

-> Design da aplicação
+> application design

-### ⚙️ Tecnologias
+### ⚙️ Technologies

-Esse projeto foi feito com as seguintes tecnologias.
+This project was made with the following technologies.

 - ReactTS
 - TypeScript